Recipe: Chive Blossom Kimchi

 Working in handfuls, add kimchi paste to chives and using your hands, mix until evenly coated, wrap chives in a loop and pack into fermentation jar.
 The gochugaru will quickly turn your hands a bright red so kitchen gloves are handy.

 Pack chives into fermentation jar, we like adding the blossoms half way and at the top but they can added throughout.
 When the jar is full, add the fermentation weight.
 Top with one cup of water and push down.
 You want the packed chives to be completely submerged when weighted.
+Questions about fermentation weights?
+Check out our Fermentation Weight Guide.

 Top with lid and airlock (Need help?
 Check out our How to Assemble Airlock Video).
 Let ferment for 3 days at room temperature out of direct sunlight.
 Check daily and push down on the weight to keep submerged.
 As the chives ferment the volume in the fermentation jar will reduce.
 Transfer finished kimchi to jars and move to the refrigerator.
 Kimchi will keep refrigerated for at least 2 months.